hanabi/hanabi.github.io/other-conventions/Empty_Clues.md

 ### Minimum Empty Clue Value Principle

 * Normally, a clue is allowed to touch a single card as a 1-for-1.
-However, this does not apply to empty clues.
-Empty clues must be better than this.
+However, this does not apply to *Empty Clues*. *Empty Clues* must be better than this.
-* At a bare minimum, an empty clue must either:
+* At a bare minimum, an *Empty Clue* must either:
   * get two brand new cards blind-played (as a 2-for-1)
   * get one brand new card blind-played (as a 1-for-1) and *Prompt* at least one card that would not have played otherwise